TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 70/Psalms 70.3.md

 ---

-Let them be turned back by reason of their shame That say, Aha, aha.
+Let them be turned because of their shame Who say, "Aha!
+Aha!"